-Leg and headroom are both good in the back, thanks to the SUV body’s high roofline.
-The seating position is also quite upright as a result of this, but this allows you to tuck your feet under the seats in front with a comfortable break in your knees, so it’s an effective use of space.
+Leg and headroom inside the Volvo XC60 are both good in the back, thanks to the SUV body’s high roofline.
+The seating position is also quite upright as a result of this, but we found this allows you to tuck your feet under the seats in front with a comfortable break in your knees, so it’s an effective use of space.
 Up front, it’s a similar story, as while the dashboard is high, the centre console is low, while the dashboard doesn’t intrude on interior space but offers good storage.

 There’s a large tray behind the gearlever with a roller-shutter cover, the door bins are big and the glovebox and central area between the front seats give plenty of space to stow items out of sight.
-Along with the ride, the seats are wonderfully supportive in the front, so you’ll feel relatively fresh even after a long journey.
+Along with the relatively plush ride, the seats are wonderfully supportive in the front, so you’ll feel relatively fresh even after a long journey.